 On Windows hosts, a kernel mode device driver provides USB proxy support.
 It implements both a USB monitor, which enables Oracle VM VirtualBox to capture devices when they are plugged in, and a USB device driver to claim USB devices for a particular virtual machine.
-As opposed to Oracle VM VirtualBox versions before 1.4.0, system reboots are no longer necessary after installing the driver.
-Also, you no longer need to replug devices for Oracle VM VirtualBox to claim them.
+System reboots are not necessary after installing the driver.
+Also, you do not need to replug devices for Oracle VM VirtualBox to claim them.

-On newer Linux hosts, Oracle VM VirtualBox accesses USB devices through special files in the file system.
+On supported Linux hosts, Oracle VM VirtualBox accesses USB devices through special files in the file system.
 When Oracle VM VirtualBox is installed, these are made available to all users in the vboxusers system group.
 In order to be able to access USB from guest systems, make sure that you are a member of this group.